Anthony W. Crowell

 Profile

-As a first generation student and a longtime New York City public servant, Dean Crowell proudly reintroduced NYLS as New York’s law school.
+As a first-generation college student and a longtime New York City public servant, Dean Crowell proudly reintroduced NYLS as New York’s law school.
 His management philosophy is rooted in his experience as a senior executive in New York City government for more than a decade, where he served as Counselor to Mayor Michael R. Bloomberg.
 Under the Dean’s leadership, NYLS has repositioned itself as a law school for the 21st century lawyer and a leader in New York City and State government.
-It issued its first comprehensive Strategic Plan in 2013.
-The School’s latest Strategic Plan reflects the new demands and opportunities confronting law schools and the profession as a result of the global pandemic and America’s racial reckoning.
-NYLS also published an Institutional Diversity Plan; built an Office of Diversity, Equity, and Inclusion; adopted a dynamic and successful new curriculum—known as Think BIG—and is developing best in class academic and bar success programs.
+NYLS issued its first comprehensive Strategic Plan under the Dean's leadership, and adopted a dynamic and successful new curriculum—known as Think BIG.
+The School’s current Strategic Plan reflects the new demands and opportunities confronting law schools and the profession.

 Dean Crowell has also led the creation of new academic centers, institutes, and leadership programs that capitalize on New York City’s fastest-growing job sectors, including those focused on financial services, technology and intellectual property, government and public interest, and in-house counsel and the business of law.
-Under Dean Crowell, NYLS became one of the first law schools to combine its academic planning and career development functions into a seamless unit, maximizing the student advising experience and driving more meaningful outcomes.
+Under Dean Crowell, NYLS became one of the first law schools to combine its academic planning and career development functions into a seamless unit, maximizing the student advising experience and driving the strongest job placement outcomes in the School's history.

-Consistent with Dean Crowell’s belief in the importance of place-based learning, NYLS has dramatically expanded clinical and experiential learning programs.
-Under his leadership, NYLS established The Joe Plumeri Center for Social Justice and Economic Opportunity.
-This sophisticated, high-tech training center is home to NYLS’s 20-plus clinics and experiential learning programs in the heart of Lower Manhattan.
+Consistent with Dean Crowell's belief in the importance of place-based learning, NYLS has dramatically expanded clinical and experiential learning programs.
+Under his leadership, NYLS has established a sophisticated, high-tech training center that is home to 20-plus clinics and experiential learning programs in the heart of Lower Manhattan.
 The School recently introduced a semester-long Washington, D.C.
-Honors Externship Program.
-NYLS also launched the Social Justice Hub, part of the Wilf Impact Center for Public Interest Law, which provides co-working space to four national legal advocacy nonprofits, and opportunities for students to engage on the frontlines of social change.
+Honors Externship Program and New York City Gotham Honors Program.

 Having earned his J.D. as an evening student and while working full-time in Washington, D.C., Dean Crowell is deeply committed to the NYLS Evening Division and instituted its new NYLS Pro program which meets the needs of, and embraces the modern post-pandemic realities confronted by, today’s ambitious working professionals.